Privacy Notice (Highways)

-We collect information about people who contact the Council to report a highway maintenance issue, apply for a highway licence/permit or purchase a highways service, become involved in highways projects or programmes, enter into legal agreements, request information or comment on highways in general or as part of a consultation.
-The information we collect varies according the purpose of the contact.
+We collect information about people who contact the council to report a highway maintenance issue, apply for a highway licence or permit, purchase a highways service, become involved in highways projects or programmes, enter into legal agreements, request information or comment on highways in general or as part of a consultation.
+The information we collect varies according to the purpose.

 The information we hold may include:

 - Your name

 Note: All payment details e.g. card numbers, are held securely and encrypted in the council’s financial systems.